-Red Flag Alert provides business intelligence that can be used by all types of business.
-The data covers 6.5 million UK business and is updated over 100,000 times every day.
+Red Flag Alert provides prospect database software that can be used by all types of businesses.
+The data covers 6.5 million UK businesses and is updated over 100,000 times every day.
 Companies use this information to spot and take advantage of opportunities, as well as avoid risk.

 To discuss how your business could utilise Red Flag Alert data to its advantage, contact Richard West on 0344 412 6699 or at email@example.com.